michelcrypt4d4mus/ethecycle/README.md

 1. IIRC you said the txion amounts were already correctly adjusted for decimals?
 (AKA divided by `10^18` for most tokens)
 1. Current unique ID for edge is `transaction_id = f"{self.transaction_hash}-{self.log_index}"`.
 Does that make sense?
 1. Do you have a rough estimate as far as blocks per hour and/or blocks per day?
+1. Are there lists of tokens with their contract addresses available somewhere for each blockchain?
+(Esp. any blockchains we may care about)

 # Potential Queries
 1. Identify the largest short term pass through wallets (AKA wallets with large xfers in and out in a short time frame that end up w/0 balances and are not used again)